Financial Literacy: Why Money Management is Important

 Here are some of our favorite tips on setting a budget:

-• Set goals, whether saving up for your dream vacation or paying off your debt faster.
+- Set short-, mid-, and long-term financial goals, whether saving up for your dream vacation or paying off your debt faster.
 Keep in mind that you don’t have to limit yourself to just one.

 Having the right bank can make all the difference, so ensure yours puts you and your needs first!